Albery family

-The Albery family is a British family of theatre managers and playwrights who helped to build the London theatre into the tourist attraction that it is today.
+The Albery family is a British family of theatre managers, playwrights and politicians who helped to build the London theatre into the tourist attraction that it is today.
 They ran the Albery Theatre which is now the Noël Coward.

 James Albery

 James Albery's (1838-1889) work included Dr. Davy, produced in 1866 at the Lyceum, and Two Roses, produced in 1870 at the Vaudeville.
 His wife was actress Mary Moore.
 They had three sons, Irving, Bronson and Wyndham.

+Jessica Mary Albery

+Jessica Albery (1908–1990) was a British architect and town planner, and one of the first generation of professional women architects in the UK in the early 20th century.

 Mary Moore

 Mary Charlotte Moore (1861-1931), later Lady Wyndham, was an English actress and theatrical manager.
 She was known for her appearances in comedies alongside the actor-manager Charles Wyndham.
 She was married to James Albery from 1879 to 1889, and after his death her relationship with Wyndham eventually became romantic.
 After the death of Wyndham's estranged wife in 1916, they married.
 She was a very capable businesswoman and was joint proprietor of Wyndham's Theatre and the New Theatre (now the Noël Coward Theatre).
 After Wyndham's death she founded a limited company through which she controlled the two theatres until she died in 1931, aged 69.